isorna/dropcommander-translations-en/dfc/core-rules/launch-assets.md

 ## Launching Assets

-Carriers have the opportunity to use their Launch Assets during the Roundup phase after Ground Combat has been resolved.
+Carriers may use their Launch Assets during the Launch Assets segment of the Roundup phase after Ground Combat has been resolved.

 Use the same Initiative values determined in the Ground Combat segment.
 Use the same rules for determining them if you have not done so already.